NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 Generally by these expectations they should find time to meet once a week for about an hour.

+They have no special responsibility with regard to the content of an RFC, they can weigh in on them, the same as any other community member, but are only in charge of:
+ * selecting the Shepherds unanimously
+ * supervising that the Shepherds are carrying out their work
+ * committing the final RFC

 ##### Shepherd Team
 A team of 3-4 community members defined unanimously by the RFC Steering Committee, responsible for accepting or rejecting a specific RFC.
 This team is created per RFC from community members nominated in the discussion on that RFC.

 This team should be people who are very familiar with the main components touched by the RFC.
-The author and co-author cannot be part of the Shepherd Team.
+The author cannot be part of the Shepherd Team.
+In addition, at most half of the Shepherd Team can be part of the RFC Steering Committee.

+The resposibility of the team is to guide the discussion as long as it is constructive, new points are brought up and the RFC is iterated on and from time to time summarise the current state of discussion.
+If this is the case no longer, then the Shepherd Team shall step in with a motion for FCP.

 ##### Shepherd Leader
 The Shepherd Leader is in charge of the RFC process for a specific RFC, and is responsible for ensuring the process is followed in a timely fashion.
+He has no special resposibility with regard to moving an undecided Shepherd Team to a certain decision.

+##### Final Comment Period (FCP)
+A period of ten calendar days, which will be called by the Shepherd Team after the RFC has received ample discussion and enough of the tradeoffs have been discussed.
+The Shepherd Team will propose to either accept, reject or postpone the RFC after the FCP.

 ## Process from Creation to Merge